Exporting photos into a new

 photos that we want to export into the new catalog.
 In the example shown

-in figure 2 we have chosen a single folder named Edited DNG Backups,
+in figure 2 below I have chosen a folder named Iceland 2018,

-but it could equally have been two or more folders.
+but it could equally have been two or more folders / subfolders.
 When exporting an

 entire folder, it isn't necessary to select the actual photos, just the

 containing folder.
-That being said, it is sometimes desirable to export a
+That being said, it may be that you only want to export a

 small selection of photos from one or more folders.
 Fortunately,

-Tip: to select multiple folders - we click on
+Tip: to select multiple folders - click on

 the first folder then, while holding down the Cmd (Mac) / Ctrl

-(Windows), click on the other folders that we want to be included
+(Windows), click on the other folders that you want to be included

 within the new catalog.